generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 	- Change so it isn't allows async methods being called in repo (also for sync (Done)
 	- Add more FastCRUD standard calls with tests in the repository (No Progress)
 	- Change all async tests to use AssetDoesNotThrowAsync (ToDo)
 	- Fixed issue where factory.Create<IUnitOFWork, ISession>() did not set the sql dialect.
+(Done)
+	- Minimise the use of reflections in session and uow extensions
 - 0.4.x (Future)
+	- Add where and parameter paramateres into uow and session  extensions.
+And expand Repository.
     - Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
     - Add dictionaries to minimise reflections.
 - 0.5.x (Future)
     - Add FastCRUD bulk methods with tests to repo.
-    -